-Attention: If you are servicing a failing part, see the service procedures for "Removing and replacing the 31E/2B, 31E/1C, or 31E/2C Slimline media device with the Virtual I/O Server or logical partition powered on" on page 16.
-This procedure is intended for installing a new or upgraded media device.
+Attention: If you are servicing a failing part, see the service procedures for "Removing and replacing the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D Slimline media device with the Virtual I/O Server or logical partition powered on" on page 16.
+The following procedure is intended for installing a new or upgraded media device.

 The power-on procedure is a complex set of steps that must be performed exactly to avoid potential data loss or system damage.
 You might also consider the power-off procedure, which is a simpler task that involves less risk of data loss or system damage.
-See Installing a Slimline media device in 31E/2B, 31E/1C, or 31E/2C.
+For instructions, see Installing a Slimline media device in 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D.